What Is the Hardest Push-Up?

 Begin a one-arm push-up by getting into the standard push-up position.
 Except for this variation, widen your feet, so they’re wider than shoulder width.
 Place one hand behind your back and slowly lower yourself to the ground.

-3. Aztec Push-Up
+Aztec Push-Up

-Applying the concept of plyometrics to push-ups make them even more challenging.
 Plyometric push-ups involve an explosive push off the floor, where your hands and chest come flying off the floor.
 For an added degree of difficulty, you can attempt to clap before gravity brings you back down.

-One of the most challenging, plyometric push-ups is the Aztec Push-Up.
-These push-ups start out like any other version.
-But as you explode up from the bottom, driving your entire body into the air, your goal is to touch your hands to your toes.
-You then quickly straighten your hands and feet back out to break your fall, returning to the standard push-up position.
+Aside from the clap push-up, one of the most challenging plyometric push-ups is the Aztec Push-Up.
+These push-ups have the same starting position as any other version, but as you explode up from the bottom, you drive your entire body into the air, and your goal is to touch your hands to your toes.

-4. Planche Push-Up
+Planche Push-Up

 It’s an incredibly difficult variation to perform because you must first master the planche position.
 The planche is one of the hardest gymnastic moves to perform and is the base for this push-up variation.

-When your body is in the planche position, your center of gravity resides over your hands.
+When your body is in the planche position, your center of gravity presides over your hands.
 With your legs off the ground, and your hands, arms, and shoulders supporting your entire weight you’ll need a tremendous amount of strength to execute this push-up.